Michael-Geel/Demo-Repo2/README.md

 The full syntax being: "git remote add origin 'repo link'" And this provides a link to push the updates to when we push to origin.
 Once this is done, can use "git remote -v" to view all the remote repositories currently connected to.

+Is a shortcut for origin master.
+But need set up what's called an "upstream" meaning that's where I want to push to by defualt.
+To set up an upstream, use this syntax: "git push -u origin master" This way, if we're pushing to that location, we can just say "git push" without having to specify where to push to every time.

+Take note that in creating this repo, my commits and pushes reflect correctly on github, which implies there's something on the original Demo-Repo that interfered with my information reflecting correctly.

+Will do a push and set up an upstream now.